UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/assignment.rst

 - Remember to think about system features, not web pages or the UI.
 - Tests first!
 - Think about the right techniques to use given the volumes of data.
-- Be sure you make the best use of your existing tests
+- Be sure you make the best use of your existing tests.